tonivecina/swift-clean-architecture/README.md

 If your process file have implemented some protocols, please... you must create extensions files.

-All elements inside of this architecture paradigm will be initialized and managed here, this mean the process file is the core of the module.
+All elements inside of this architecture paradigm will be initialized and managed here, this mean the process class is the core of the module.

 This is simple example for the process of HomeModule: